When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Handyman adjusting gas water heater

-Knowing how to install a water heater is a valuable skill.
-It means you can save a packet on professional costs and get the work done at your convenience.
+Knowing how to install a water heater saves you on professional labor costs and gives you full control over the project timeline.

 What You’ll Need